blacksnowmartin/Wifi-Inspector/Guide.md

 Let me know if you'd like to enhance this code, such as adding a user interface or additional functionality!

-As the years progress this repo has become unpopular.

 # Blacksnow Martin ❄️❄️❄️